zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Tandia says, “All of my friends have great jobs.
 Why can’t  I land one of them?”
 To “land” something means to get something: to get a job, to get a certain project, to make a certain deal or agreement.
 If you a re a salesperson, you might say “I landed a big contract today” – this compa ny is going to buy a lot from us, I got it.
 “Land” has several different meanings in English, however; take a look at the Learning Guide for some additional explan ations.

 Hank says, “Instead of feeling sorry for ourselves, we need a better game plan.”
 To “feel sorry for yourself” means to feel unhappy and sa d about the situation you are in; we might say “to pity yourself.”
-You don’t w ant to feel sorry for yourself, spend all day saying “Oh, my poor life!”
+You don’t want to feel sorry for yourself, spend all day saying “Oh, my poor life!”
 Instea d, you want to get a better game plan.
 A “game plan” is a strategy, a pla n for doing something.

 Tandia says, “What do you have in mind?” – what is your i dea?
 Hank says, “I’m not sure, but we need to get noticed.”
 “To get notice d” means to get other people’s attention, to become well known to other peop le.
 This actually has a couple of different meanings in English, “to get notice d,” you can, of course, find those additional explanations in the Learning Guide for this episode.